thijstriemstra/pyamf-sandbox/haxe/readme.txt

    Alias /gateway/haxe /home/username/haxe/server.n
 6. Browse to http://yourserver.com/gateway/haxe which should print: haXe remoting gateway
-7. Start the client.py to test the Python/haXe communication
+7. Start client.py to test the Python/haXe communication
+8. Start haxe.swf to test the Flash/haXe remoting
-8. (optional) If you have the Flex SDK installed, adjust the path to the SDK in flex/build.xml and run ./build.sh which will compile a SWF you can use to connect to the haXe remoting server.
+9. (optional) If you have the Flex SDK installed, adjust the path to the SDK in flex/build.xml and run ./build.sh which will compile haxe.swf using Apache Ant.
+You can use this SWF to connect to the haXe remoting server.

 Author: Thijs Triemstra, may 2008.